UtrechtUniversity/MATLAB-on-HPC/Part-2-running-matlab.md

-# Part 2: Running MATLAB on a virtual machine.
+# Part 2: Running MATLAB in a Docker container.

 When you just finished the Part 1 of this manual, your virtual machine is already running and you are ready to run MATLAB.
 You can continue with Part 2: step 2.
 Each next time you want to start MATLAB on the virtual machine, you need to start up the virtual machine first.